leslie-alldridge/xero-bulk-void-invoice-tool/README.md

 -------------------
 - code tidy DONE
 - tests (test 100 void on a page that isn't page 1) DONE
-- add help page
+- add help page DONE
-- css and other styling
+- css and other styling DONE
 - deploy to Heroku